How Does Red Light Therapy Work?

 "A single application of LLLT produced significant reductions in inflammatory cell infiltration and inflammatory cytokines" [Hamblin MR]

-Another significant benefit of red light therapy is its ability to improve blood circulation.
-The light energy stimulates the formation of new capillaries, enhancing blood flow to injured areas.
+The light energy also stimulates the formation of new capillaries, enhancing blood flow to injured areas.
 This increased circulation delivers vital oxygen, nutrients, and immune cells necessary for efficient healing.
 By allowing for better delivery of essential resources, new capillaries expedite the healing process.

 Improved blood flow also aids in removing waste products and toxins from affected areas, and creates an optimal environment for tissue repair and regeneration.
 Thus, further supporting the body's natural healing mechanisms.